-People who like to camp within walking distance to a swimming beach will love the Lake Manatee campground.
-The 60-site campground offers reservable back-in sites ranging in size from 40—65 feet.
-Spots not reserved are filled on a first-come, first served basis.
-Water and 30 amp electricity are available at every site, and there is a dump station near the entrance of the campground.
-The campground has two bathhouses, and a playground and picnic area are within walking distance.
-The campground allows well-behaved pets, but be aware that pets are not permitted in all areas of the park.
+There is a dump station near the entrance of the campground.
+The campground has two bathhouses, a playground, and a picnic area within walking distance.
+Although the campground allows well-behaved pets, be aware that pets are not permitted in all areas of the park.
 The maximum stay in the campground is 14 consecutive nights.
-Quiet hours are from 11 pm to 7 am.
+Quiet hours are from 11 PM to 7 AM.

-For family fun, try riding bikes through the paved two and a half-mile bike trail that loops around the campgrounds.
-The road is flat and easy to access.
-If a flat road isn't adventurous enough, opt for the off-road, varied terrain trail that winds two and a half miles through the park.
-If you don't have your own bikes, you can rent fat-tired beach cruisers at the ranger station.
+For family fun, try riding bikes through the paved 2.5-mile bike trail that loops around the campgrounds.
+The road is flat and easy to access, and the weather is perfect for a ride at any time of year.
+If a flat road isn't adventurous enough, opt for the off-road, varied terrain trail that winds 2.5 miles through the park.
+If you don't have your own bike, you can rent fat-tired beach cruisers at the ranger station.

-Hiking is an activity the whole family can enjoy.
+Hiking is an activity the whole family can enjoy, and it's even better in the cooler off-season.
 Get out and observe Florida's beauty by foot.
 Visitors should pick a trail map when entering the park.
-Lake Manatee State Park has four and a half miles of trails to explore.
+Lake Manatee State Park has 4.5 miles of trails to explore.
 Much of the park is remote, so prepare yourself with the proper supplies when heading out for a hike.
 Always be aware of the weather, and keep a distance from the wildlife.